ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 1. Does the platform support the Viewer

 You can add `"baseScore"` < 100 key in any service configuration in case you want to increase `"baseScore"` of any platform so that it wins over other score evaluation factors.

+## Error fallback
+In case if all configured platforms fail to get the entitlements, the entitlement configured under `fallbackEntitlement` section will be used as a fallback entitlement for `local` platform.
+The document's unblocking will be based on this fallback entitlement.

 ### The "local" service configuration